solidjs/solid-start/docs/core-concepts/css-and-styling.md

 You will notice that suddenly your CSS stops working!
 This is because behind the scenes, classes defined in the CSS module are being renamed to a series of random letters.
 When we hard code classes using the class attribute (`class="card"`), solid does not know it should rename card to something different.

 To fix this, you can import classes used in your CSS module.
-You can think of this import as a object of `humanClass: generatedClass`.
+You can think of this import as an object of `humanClass: generatedClass`.
 We reference the key (the class name we wrote!), and get back the unique, generated class name.

 ```tsx
 import styles from "./Card.module.css";